TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 ```
 Shorts are sacred.
 If all hedges are consumed, closing shorts at catastrophic margin levels just locks in losses.
 The position is better off letting the broker handle it than selling the core thesis at fire-sale prices.

-**Safeguard 3 — Circuit Breaker (69 fires max)**
+**Safeguard 3 — Circuit Breaker (1000 fires max)**
 ```
-After 69 PROTECT fires, it auto-disables.
+After 1000 PROTECT fires, it auto-disables.
-"PROTECT CIRCUIT BREAKER — 69 fires reached.
+"PROTECT CIRCUIT BREAKER — 1000 fires reached.
 Disabled until manual reset."
 ```
-This prevents the death spiral of consuming all positions overnight.
-At 10 lots per side per fire, 69 fires = 690 lots max from each side — a controlled reduction, not a total liquidation.
+At 117K gross, 69 fires removed only 690 lots per side (0.6% of position) — completely toothless.
+Raised to 1000 fires: 10,000 lots per side = 17% of position, providing meaningful margin relief.
+At 5s cooldown, 1000 fires takes minimum 83 minutes — spread spikes don't last that long.
 The counter resets when MG mode is toggled.

 **Safeguard 4 — PROTECT Cooldown (5 seconds)**
 ```
 After each PROTECT fire, the EA waits 5 seconds before firing again.
 ```
-At 89K gross lots, 10 lots/side per fire is only 0.022% of gross — too small to meaningfully move ML in a single fire.
-The 5s cooldown ensures 69 fires takes a minimum of 5.75 minutes, giving the market time to resolve spread spikes and preventing the circuit breaker from being exhausted during brief volatility.
+At scale, 10 lots/side per fire is too small to meaningfully move ML in a single fire.
+The 5s cooldown ensures 1000 fires takes a minimum of 83 minutes, giving the market time to resolve spread spikes naturally.

 ---